RegularAlicorn/sysadmin-101/README.md

 ## Structure

-Categories are sorted into directories, topics are split into file within a directory.
+Categories are sorted into directories, topics are split into files within a directory.

-## Deployment
+## Usage

 Use these snips to learn or check on others knowledge as you see fit.

 ## Contributing

-Please submit pull requests to us for new topics, use issues for typos, errors or other
+Please submit pull requests for topic requests, and use issues for typos, errors or additional notes

 ## License